Citations, Articles, & Online Journals

 Search the UNH Library Catalog by journal title, not by the title of the article.
 The catalog record(s) will indicate the format and years available.

-Use one or more of our databases to search for your topic and identify relevant articles, especially articles from academic or peer-reviewed journals.
+Search the databases to find your topic and identify relevant articles, especially from academic or peer-reviewed journals.

 Don't use the library catalog as it can't search the contents of magazines, journals or newspapers.

-Searching within a database
+Searching Within a Database

 Using keywords for your topic is one way to search.

 Many databases also have a thesaurus or subject heading list that helps identify terms that are used in that databases and these can often provide alternative or related terms to search.

 Some databases also have limiters that are particular to that subject area, for example, grade level in an education database or time period in a history database.

 Peer-reviewed journals, magazines, newspapers, and similar items are collectively called periodicals because each is published at regular intervals.
 Use these tips and guidelines for determining the difference between scholarly and popular magazine articles.